mitsuoxv/jp-gasoline/README.md

 ![](README_files/figure-gfm/dub_retail-1.png)<!-- -->

 Retail prices (including constant 10 percent consumption tax) also follow Dubai crude oil prices of one month ago.
-Correlations are 0.9341 if 0 month lag from Dubai to Japan customs, 0.9575 if 1 month lag, and 0.9396 if 2 months lag.
+Correlations are 0.9338 if 0 month lag from Dubai to Japan customs, 0.9557 if 1 month lag, and 0.9355 if 2 months lag.
 The highest correlation is if retails lag Dubai by 1 month.

 ![](README_files/figure-gfm/dub_import_retail_diff-1.png)<!-- -->

-The most recent difference between retail price (including constant 10 percent\nconsumption tax) and one month ago Dubai crude oil price is 77.77 at 2022 Jul
+The most recent difference between retail price (including constant 10 percent\nconsumption tax) and one month ago Dubai crude oil price is 83.2 at 2022 Aug

 ## Dubai crude oil price (weekly)